Sniffy2019/Deep-State-weekender/README.md

 The design is based on a nineties or retro-style drop flyer.
 The two images are of freestock festival/gig events and the contrast is to depict the outdoor and indoor selection of a 3 day festival.
-The footer is taken from the code institute CV design and modified to allow the user to select either payment or floow other festival goers.
+The footer is taken from the code institute CV design and modified to allow the user to select either payment or follow other festival goers.
+There is also a map which pinpoints onto the O2 Arena.
+The user can take down the address, or zoom in or out to see where the event is taking place.

 <a name="Font"></a>
 ### font styles used